-(b) Start recording the data that are needed to determine if thermal runaway or thermal propagation occur.
+(b) Start recording the data that are needed to determine if thermal runaway and/or thermal propagation occur.
 Verify that fault codes or failures relevant for the outcome of the test are not in the system.

 (c) Begin sending power to the heating element.

+(d) Switch off the heater immediately when thermal runaway is confirmed or after a total energy input to the heater reaches 20 % of initiation cell electric energy.